croustibzh/mean-contactlist-angular2/README.md

-Automatic build and unit testing in Jenkins
+Third push to trigger automatic build and then pipeline

 ##MeanContactlistAngular2